expressjs/session/README.md

 and choose what is appropriate to your use-case.
 Typically, you'll want `false`.

+How do I know if this is necessary for my store?
+The best way to know is to check with your store if it implements the `touch` method.
+If it does, then you can safely set `resave: false`.
+If it does not implement the `touch` method and your store sets an expiration date on stored sessions, then you likely need `resave: true`.

 ##### rolling

 Force a cookie to be set on every response.
 This resets the expiration date.